Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Results

 Although most participants collected audio data in their studies, audio data usage in QDA averaged 60\% (SD = 11\%) among participants.
 Audio data is mainly used to identify change in tone and pitch, especially for detecting nuances in participants’ expressions, such as laughter or hesitation.
 P9 explained, \textit{``I used audio to identify laughter and tone''}, while P8 mentioned using audio for observing mood shifts during the interview.
 For some, audio was the only medium for data collection (i.e., no video recording, photographs, etc.).
 P16, engaged in a large-scale qualitative study across five countries, noted, \textit{``We strictly do audio recording... and then we transcribe those audio recordings and use the transcripts for our analysis.''}

 Video data was used even less frequently (mean= 7\%, SD = 8.9\%), though valued for capturing non-verbal cues and contextual information.
 P8 highlighted video’s role in \textit{``tracking mood changes''} and its importance in \textit{``interpreting gestures in American Sign Language transcriptions.''} Similarly, P3 found video indispensable, stating, \textit{``Video has been critical...
 I also transcribe what a person did and what they said,''} thereby integrating non-verbal and verbal cues directly into the textual analysis.
 Other people used video for gathering behavioral data.
 For example, P6 described using recordings to \textit{``review what people were doing or how people were interacting.''} For usability testing, P15 mentioned, \textit{``We would do a video recording... we’d track how much time the user took, where they went...,''} capturing expressions like surprise visually.
-Video also played a role in verification, with P5 sharing, \textit{``It's just much easier when you want to cross check on some information.''}
+P15's workflow closely mirrors the behavior-centric analysis seen in tools like CoUX \cite{Soure2022}, where visual evidence is essential for explaining user actions.
+However, for the majority of our participants conducting standard interviews, the text transcript effectively displaced the need for visual verification, leading to the ``flattening'' of data described earlier.
+Video also played a role in verification, with P5 sharing, \textit{``It's just much easier when you want to \revchg{cross check}{cross-check} on some information.''}